danielscholl/edge-validate/README.md

 The purpose of this project is to validate certain technologies and patterns using Azure Arc enabled AKS.

-Github Code Spaces is used to automate an environment used to perform the validations and provide an easy place to learn.
+Github Code Spaces is used as the environment to perform the validations and provide an easy place to learn.

 ## Prepare a Subscription